Home | Old Testament Studies | Isaiah 40-66 Table of Contents | Previous Section | Next Section |

 ▣ "The word has gone forth from My mouth in righteousness

 And will not turn back" This is the ancient belief in the power of the spoken word (cf. Isa.
 24:3; 25:8; 40:8; 55:10-11).
-God said it; He wants the world to be saved (i.e., John 3:16; 4:42; 1 Tim.
+God said it; He wants the world to be saved (i.e. John 3:16; 4:42; 1 Tim.
 2:4; Titus 2:11; 2 Pet.
 3:9; 1 John 2:2; 4:14)!

-▣ "That to Me every knee will bow, every tongue will swear allegiance" This is used in this context of YHWH.
+This is used in this context of YHWH.
 However, in Phil.
 2:10 it is used of all conscious creation confessing Jesus Christ as Lord.
 The context again shows that God wants the whole world to come to Him and later revelation will show it is through His Messiah, Jesus Christ, that this universal offer is accomplished (cf. Mark 10:45; 2 Cor.
-5:21).
+5:21; see SPECIAL TOPIC: THE GOSPEL).

 The theological issue is very clear.
 If the NT is revelation, then the OT promises to national Israel have been widened.
 Neither Jesus nor any NT writer ever reaffirms a national promise to Israel!